levoxtrip/PKB/docs/topics/be.md

 Forgive yourself when you don't achieve what you wanted to reach.

 ## Values
+We value things more that are hard to get.

+Knowing your value hierachy allows you to make decisions that can help you reach a profound level of fulfillment.

+Decide what you want in your life and what you will not allow to intrude.

 ### Money
+Dont solve for money, dont solve for prestige.

 Money is nice but one can choose to see it not as the absolute measure of wealth, but as a useful tool to help achieve true inner wealth.